PaperMC/Paper/CONTRIBUTING.md

 1. Identify the name(s) of the file(s) you want to import.
    - A complete list of all possible file names can be found at `./Paper-Server/.gradle/caches/paperweight/mc-dev-sources/net/minecraft/`.
-You might find [MiniMappingViewer] very useful to find the file you need.
+You might find [MiniMappingViewer] useful if you need to translate between Mojang and Spigot mapped names.
 1. Open the file at `./build-data/dev-imports.txt` and add the name of your file to the script.
 Follow the instructions there;
 1. Re-patch the server `./gradlew applyPatches`;